-The Special Care Nursery units at Epworth Freemasons and Epworth Geelong, care for premature and ill babies who require intensive monitoring and medical support.
+The Special Care Nursery units at Epworth Freemasons care for premature and ill babies who require intensive monitoring and medical support.

 Some common reasons as to why a baby might be admitted into Special Care include being born prematurely (before 37 weeks gestation), if they experience breathing difficulties or if they require IV fluids to maintain safe blood sugar levels.

-Both Epworth Freemasons and Epworth Geelong are accredited to admit babies from 32 weeks gestation.
+Epworth Freemasons is accredited to admit babies from 32 weeks gestation.

 Babies admitted to the Special Care Nursery receive specialised care and are kept under observation 24 hours a day.
 They are screened for a variety of health issues and are treated accordingly.